mduszyk/paramflow/README.md

 ## Parameter layering

 Parameters are merged in the order sources are listed.
 Later sources override earlier ones.
-By default, `env` and `args` are appended automatically:
+By default, `env` and `args` are appended automatically — they are the only implicit sources; everything else must be listed explicitly:

 ```
 params.toml  →  env vars  →  CLI args